mattgriffindev/waggy-tails/README.md

 Wireframes for desktop, tablet and mobile view were created using [Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq").

 [View the wireframes here](assets/wireframes/wireframes.pdf "Wireframes")

+The final website differs slightly from the wireframes as a result of developments occurring during the coding process, and from feedback from others.

 ## 2. Features